nrvanwyck/nrvanwyck.github.io/_posts/2019-08-02-predicting_era_cocktail_introduced_from_recipe.md

 ---
 layout: post
+title: Modeling with Mr. Boston
-title: Guessing Cocktail Eras from Recipes
+subtitle: Guessing Cocktail Eras from Recipes
-comments: true
+comments: false
 ---

 The Mr. Boston distillery has [digitized](https://mrbostondrinks.com/discover) eleven editions of its Official Bartender's Guide published between 1935 and 2012.
 Each edition has its own webpage on which each cocktail recipe featured in that edition is listed; here, for instance, is the webpage for the [1935 edition](https://mrbostondrinks.com/books/old-mr-boston-deluxe-official-bartenders-guide-1935):